 If you look at your cell phone bill in detail, you will notice the two elements of costs on the bill.
 Most cell phone bills have a fixed component, effectively the limitations built into the plan, and then the variable items.
 Since the variable component changes from one period to the next dependent upon use (extra data consumption, too many texts or minutes, government surcharges, etc.) the total amount of the bill fluctuates from month to month.

 Well, in business, you will see the exact same concept existing in the costs you pay from one accounting period to the next.
 A good example is payroll.
 If you are involved in production and guarantee your employee a 40 hour work week then when your employee works their 40 hours that week, you have a fixed cost.
 It is simply the time of 40 hours multiplied by the employee rate.
 But the minute that employee goes over 40 hours, you have a mixed cost occurring.
 Now the cost for the 41st hour has a fixed component of the employee’s hourly rate, but in addition, there is a variable amount directly tied to the company’s overtime multiplier.
-So if the company pays time and half, the 41st hour variable cost is the one half rate amount.
+If the company pays time and half, the 41st hour variable cost is the one half rate amount.

 This appears to complicate matters doesn’t it?
 Think about it for a moment, we have fixed, variable and now mixed costs.
 The answer is yes and no. But before I address this, you will need to understand the textbook application and use.